argos-ci/jest-puppeteer/packages/jest-environment-puppeteer/README.md

 Give access to a [Browser context](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-browsercontext) that is instanciated when the browser is launched.

 It is possible to set the browser context inside the config `jest-puppeteer-config.js` in the root of this project.
 The context will always be exposed via the global `context` object the same way `page` and `browser` are exposed.

-Accepted values:

-* `default` Default behavior, the browser will have one instance where all tabs share the same context.

-* `incognito` Forces each instance to have a separate, isolated context.
-Useful when running tests that could interfere with one another.
-  * Example: testing multiple users on the same app at once with login, transactions, etc.

 ### `global.jestPuppeteer.debug()`